Cantera/cantera-website/pages/tutorials/yaml/phases.rst

 may be declared in the optional ``elements`` entry.

-If all of the elements to be added are either standard chemical elements or defined in the ``elements`` section of the current input file (see :ref:`sec-yaml-elements`), the elements can be specified as a list of element symbols, e.g.:
+If all of the elements to be added are either standard chemical elements or defined in the :ref:`elements <sec-yaml-guide-elements>` section of the current input file, the elements can be specified as a list of element symbols, e.g.:

 .. code:: yaml